-Starting for 2018 rate applications, all distributors must complete the GA Analysis Workform.
+Starting for 2018 rate applications, all distributors were required to complete the GA Analysis Workform.
 The new workform will help the OEB assess if the annual balance in Account 1589 is reasonable.
 The workform compares the General Ledger principal balance to an expected principal balance based on monthly GA volumes, revenues and costs.

 A discrepancy between the actual and expected balance may be explained and quantified by a number of factors, such as an outstanding IESO settlement true-up payment.
 The explanatory items should reduce the discrepancy and provide distributor-specific information to the OEB.
-Any remaining, unexplained discrepancy will be assessed for materiality and could prompt further analysis before disposition is approved.
-Unexplained discrepancies should be calculated separately for each calendar year and any unexplained discrepancy for each year greater than +/- 1% of total annual IESO GA charges will be considered material.
+Any remaining, unexplained discrepancy will be assessed for materiality and could prompt further analysis before disposition is